When a part of the large intestine or colon gets affected by cancer, the process of removing that part by surgery is called Hemicolectomy.

-The cost of Hemicolectomy in Greece may differ from one medical facility to the other.
-The top hospitals for Hemicolectomy in Greece covers all the expenses related to the pre-surgery investigations of the candidate.
-The comprehensive Hemicolectomy package cost includes the cost of investigations, surgery, medicines and consumables.
-There are many things that may increase the cost of Hemicolectomy in Greece, including prolonged hospital stay and complications after the procedure.
+Hemicolectomy package cost in Switzerland has different inclusions and exclusions.
+Some of the best hospitals for Hemicolectomy offer a comprehensive package that covers the end-to-end expenses related to investigations and treatment of the patient.
+The Hemicolectomy procedure in Switzerland includes the fees of the surgeon, hospitalization and anesthesia as well.
+There are many things that may increase the cost of Hemicolectomy in Switzerland, including prolonged hospital stay and complications after the procedure.

-After Hemicolectomy in Greece, the patient is supposed to stay in guest house for another 21 days.
+After discharge from the hospital, the patient has to stay for another 21 days in the country for complete recovery.
 This period is important to conduct all the follow-up tests to ensure that the surgery was successful and the patient can go back to the home country.

 |Saudi Arabia||USD 37500|

 |United Arab Emirates||USD 14000|

 Apart from the Hemicolectomy cost, the patient may have to pay for additional daily expenses such as for guest house after discharge and meals.
 The per day cost in this case may start from USD 50 per person.

 The following are some of the best cities for Hemicolectomy in Switzerland:

 The patient is supposed to stay at the hospital for about 5 days after Hemicolectomy for monitoring and care.
 This phase is important to ensure that the patient is recovering well and is clinically stable.
 During this time, several tests are performed before the patient is deemed suitable for discharge.

 There are more than 1 hospitals that offer Hemicolectomy in Switzerland.
 These clinics have propoer infrastructure as well as offer good quality of services when it comes to Hemicolectomy Additionally, these hospitals are known to comply with the international standards as well as local legal requirements for the treatment of patients.